 Illinois Wesleyan is committed to providing equal access to all campus programs, opportunities, and activities for students with disabilities.
 Determination of eligibility for reasonable accommodations and/or auxiliary aids is based on documentation received from qualified professionals.
-The Coordinator of Disability Services collaborates with the student, faculty, and staff to facilitate and implement reasonable accommodations, as well as to provide needed auxiliary aids.
+The Director of Student Accessibility Services collaborates with the student, faculty, and staff to facilitate and implement reasonable accommodations, as well as to provide needed auxiliary aids.

-Students with disabilities are responsible for identifying themselves to Disability Services, providing relevant documentation, and requesting reasonable accommodations and/or auxiliary aids.
+Students with disabilities are responsible for identifying themselves to the Office of Student Accessibility Services, providing relevant documentation, and requesting reasonable accommodations and/or auxiliary aids.
 Self-advocacy is highly encouraged for students with disabilities as they progress through their collegiate experience.
-Disability Services is located in Academic Services-Holmes Hall 110.
+Office of Student Accessibility Services is located in Academic Services-Holmes Hall 110.
 Appointments can be made by stopping by the office or calling (309) 556-3231.